 For complete details and to see reconciliations of non-GAAP measures to their most directly comparable GAAP measures, click here to download the full press release, or visit the GM Investor Relations website.

 Investor analyst conference call

 GM Chairman and CEO Mary Barra and Executive Vice President and CFO Chuck Stevens will host a conference call for investor analysts at 10 a.m.
-EDT today to discuss first-quarter business results.
+EDT today to discuss second-quarter business results.
 The call will include introductory remarks followed by a question and answer session for analysts.